Center for African Studies Research Workshops

 The workshops offer faculty and graduate students from Stanford as well as other institutions an opportunity to engage with others on research addressing Africa that exists nowhere else at the University.
 They meet outside of traditional departmental boundaries in interdisciplinary collaborations to explore research topics they themselves determine.
 The CAS research workshops thus support faculty in efforts to create new areas of research across disciplinary boundaries simultaneously encouraging advanced graduate students to participate in scholarly dialogues.

-how to workshops function
+how Do workshops function?

 A core group of faculty and advanced graduate students organize the workshop, plan topics for discussion, invite speakers from the outside, and provide opportunities for Stanford faculty and graduate students to present their own works-in-progress.
 Workshops must meet regularly (at least three times per quarter, usually in the evenings).
 Workshops are open to all interested faculty and advanced graduate students, subject to appropriate limits of size.
 Many workshop meetings, presentations and colloquia are also open to the Stanford community and the general public where appropriate.
 Variations on this model may be submitted for consideration by the selection committee if the proposed workshop structure meets the intellectual objectives of the program.